shima3/hat/FORMAL.md

 - (^ $x\ M$) is a **continuation abstraction** if $x$ is a variable name and $M$ is a hat term.

 Continuation application and continuation abstraction are similar to function application and function abstraction, respectively.
-But, they are distinguished for continuation passing style.
+But, they are distinguished in order to describe functions in continuation passing style.
 Continuation application passes a continuation to a function.
 Continuation abstraction is a function that receives a continuatoin.
 Function application is same with that of lambda calculus.